msveshnikov/autocode-ai/userInterface.md

 ## Overview

-`UserInterface.js` is a core component of the CodeCraftAI project, responsible for handling user interactions and coordinating various actions within the application.
+`UserInterface.js` is a core component of the AutoCode project, responsible for handling user interactions and coordinating various actions within the application.
 It provides a command-line interface for users to interact with different features of the project, such as code generation, analysis, documentation, and more.

 This module integrates with other components of the project, including: